Libera-Chat/gamja/README.md

 		// require it, and "disabled" to never ask for a password.
 Defaults to
 		// "optional".
 		"auth": "optional",
+		// Don't display the login UI, immediately connect to the server
+		// (boolean).
+		"autoconnect": true,
 		// Interval in seconds to send PING commands (number).
 Set to 0 to
 		// disable.
 Enabling PINGs can have an impact on client power usage and
 		// should only be enabled if necessary.